fusionlanguage/fut/doc/reference.md

 is a definition of an array of a thousand integers between zero and one hundred. `cito` figures out the best data type in the target language to represent a range.
-It is programmer's responsibility to assign only the values that are in the given range.
+It is the programmer's responsibility to assign only the values that are in the given range.
-This is _not_ verified compile-time nor run-time.
+This is _not_ verified during compilation or runtime.
-Also, you should avoid overflows, because wrapping of values to the specified range is _not_ guaranteed.
+Also, you should avoid overflows because it is _not_ guaranteed that values will be wrapped to the specified range.

-There are aliases for the commonly used ranges:
+There are aliases for commonly used ranges:

 * `byte` is `0 ..
 255`
 * `short` is `-32768 ..
 32767`
 * `ushort` is `0 ..
 65535`
 * `uint` is `0 ..
 2147483647`.

-Note that `uint` is _not_ 32-bit unsigned integer, but a 31-bit one.
+Note that a `uint` is _not_ a 32-bit unsigned integer, but a 31-bit one.
-As such, it doesn't provide extended range over `int`.
+As such, it doesn't provide extended range over an `int`.
-It serves as a documentation that a negative number is not allowed.
+It serves as documentation that a negative number is not allowed.
 `byte` corresponds to `byte` in Java, even though the Java type is _signed_.
-This is accomplished by `cito` injecting `& 0xff` in every retrieval of a `byte` value.
+To accomplish this, `cito` injects `& 0xff` in every retrieval of a `byte` value.

 Integer literals may be written as: